Standing in the Light

-Standing in the Light is the fourth studio album released by English jazz-funk band Level 42.
-The album, released in 1983, generated the group's first top 10 in the UK Albums Chart, peaking at No. 9.
-The album was well received by critics and fans.
+Standing in the Light is the fourth studio album released in 1983 by the English jazz-funk band Level 42 on Polydor Records.
+The album peaked at No. 9, being the group's first top 10 showing in the UK Pop Albums Chart.
+Standing in the Light has also been certified Gold in the UK by the British Phonographic Industry.